Frequently Asked Questions About Sex Crime CHARGEs

 What is aggravated rape?

-One of the most frequent sex crime FAQ, people often wonder what makes a rape considered “aggravated.”
 An aggravated rape occurs when the incident involves a weapon, a victim under 18, more than one aggressor, violence resulting in serious injury or if a suspect has a prior conviction.
 Whereas rape is punishable by up to eight years in prison, aggravated rape carries a sentence of up to 15 years, although it can go up to 25 years to life in many cases.

 First, try to remain calm.
 While these accusations can be very upsetting, you need to act rationally.
 Remind yourself that it is possible to fight these charges and they don’t have to ruin your reputation.
-Next, call a rape defense lawyer as soon as possible and schedule a consultation.
+Next, call a lawyer as soon as possible and schedule a consultation.
 Before your appointment:

 - Write down everything you can remember about the incident in question

-- create a list of potential witnesses, including their contact information
+- Create a list of potential witnesses, including their contact information

-- collect all physical evidence you may have, which may include clothing, videos, photos and/or objects and store any physical evidence in plastic bags
+- Collect all physical evidence you may have, which may include clothing, videos, photos and/or objects and store any physical evidence in plastic bags

-- put together all documents or other records you may have that may relate to the charges, including emails, phone records, texts and other communications between you and the alleged victim or any proof that could back up your alibi such as GPS records, geotagged photos, event tickets, etc.
+- Put together all documents or other records you may have that may relate to the charges, including emails, phone records, texts and other communications between you and the alleged victim or any proof that could back up your alibi such as GPS records, geotagged photos, event tickets, etc.

 The only evidence against me is the alleged victim’s word.
 Is that really enough to convict me?